reselbob/mabljenkins/README.md

 The first time you go the site you'll be asked to enter the login ID you generated above in Step 3.
 Then you'll need to create some login credentials.

-**Step 6:** Once you get Fat Jenkins up and running as a Docker container, continue on to instructions found [here](create-pipeline.md) to learn how to create a Jenkins Pipeline job.
+**Step 6:** Once you get mablJenkins up and running as a Docker container, continue on to instructions found [here](create-pipeline.md) to learn how to create a Jenkins Pipeline job.